sunziping2016/zhihu-search-engine/README.md

 # About

+This project is meant to build a small search engine for [zhihu.com](https://zhihu.com) as my *Data Structure and Algorithm* homework.
+It consists of following two parts.

 ## First Part - Parse HTML and Perform Word Splitting
 Yeah, this project may best explain what reinventing the wheel means. :) As it is my homework for *Data Structure and Algorithm*, I'm not allowed to use any STL or `std::string`-liked standard components.